acaizu00/about-me-/README.md

 byi:

-- feel free to call me swanne! i go by she/her prns.
+- feel free to call me swanne! i go by she/her/hers prns only.

-- i'm not much of a talker at first. but after i get to know you i'll certainly be a chatterbox.
+- i'm not much of a talker at first. but after i get to know you i'm a certified yapper

 - usually afk, whispers are a must. if i'm not answering your interactions outside of whisper i'm not ignoring, i'm just afk 😅

-- do not sexualize me please, i'm another human being just like you.
+- do not sexualize me, please.

+- don't copy or take any inspo from my skins. if there's smthn you'd like to know, just ask.

 dni: